Tilatti/LinkerReport/README.md

 }
 ```

-Note here that we use the flag "--elf".
-The only difference with "--object" and
+Note here that we use the flag *--elf*.
+The difference with *--object* and
-"--archive" is that the first get the list of symbols via *readelf* and the
+*--archive* is that the first get the list of symbols via *readelf* and the
 second via *nm*.

 Some filters are implemented.
 These filter are only applicable on symbols.
 The